craftercms/docs/source/reference/modules/studio.rst

 |

+.. _api-token:

 ~~~~~~~~~
 API Token
 ~~~~~~~~~
-API tokens authorize the user to access APIs as a particular user with a particular role.
+JWT authentication using API access tokens allows the user to access Studio APIs as a particular user with a particular role.

 To create a new API access token, click on ``Token Management`` from the Main Menu, then click on the ``API Token`` button.
 The only required field for the access token is the label to identify it, however, it is also recommended to set